 Historic Sites and Monuments Board of Canada

-The mandate of the Historic Sites and Monuments Board of Canada is to advise the Government of Canada, through the Minister of the Environment, on the commemoration of nationally significant aspects of Canada's history.
+The mandate of the Historic Sites and Monuments Board of Canada is to advise the Government of Canada, through Minister of the Environment and Climate Change, on the commemoration of nationally significant aspects of Canada's history.

 Following a thorough evaluation process and recommendation by the Board, the Minister declares the site, event or person of national historic significance.

 In addition to handling designations of national significance, the Board provides advice on the following laws and programs:

 - Heritage Railway Stations Protection Act

 - Grave Sites of Canadian Prime Ministers Program

 National Historic Sites System Plan

 We are pleased to share the Framework for History and Commemoration: National Historic Sites System Plan 2019.
 This framework provides strategic direction for Parks Canada and the Historic Sites and Monuments Board of Canada (HSMBC) in their work to recognize and share our country’s rich history and engage Canadians in their past.